SiliangZeng/verifiers/README.md

 - [X] New Example / Dataset: Wiki-Search + TriviaQA (check verifiers/examples/triviaqa_search.py)

+- [X] This example supports local search so we can avoid the rate limit issue when using duckduckgo and also the cost for calling api when using brave

 ![Dataset format (Question and Acceptable Answers)](Figures/triviaqa_dataset.png)

 ![Results of Multi-Step GRPO on TriviaQA + Wiki-Search](Figures/triviaqa_results.png)